alexey-sveshnikov/ansible-aptly-role/README.md

 Dependencies
 ------------

 Gnupg for key generation.
-None if you already have keys.
+None if you already have one.

 Example Playbook